 - DIY: You or your DIY contractor are responsible for offloading the kit and moving it to the build site.
-Plan to have 2 4 able bodies to offload the kit curbside.
+Due to the size of these units, plan to have 3 6 able bodies to offload the kit curbside.
 You will need a drill and a T25 bit to unscrew the walls from the pallets.
-The driver is not responsible for offloading your kit. - ProAssembly: Your Certified Contractor will handle the offload.
+The driver is not responsible for offloading your kit.
+A forklift offload may be available at an additional cost. - ProAssembly: Your Certified Contractor will handle the offload.

-What type of truck is going to deliver my shed?
+What type of truck will deliver my shed?

-- Most Studio Shed deliveries arrive using a semi hauling a 28ft trailer (see below). - It is your responsibility to notify the CER, prior to shipping, if the site has limited access (i.e. dirt roads, narrow roads, sharp turns, low hanging power lines, weight limits, bridges, etc.). - Studio Shed will work with you to find a delivery solution that works for your location.
+- Most Studio Shed deliveries arrive on a semi, hauling a 28ft trailer.
+In some cases, the delivery company will need to make two trips. - It is your responsibility to notify the CER, prior to shipping, if the site has limited access (i.e. dirt roads, narrow roads, sharp turns, low hanging power lines, weight limits, bridges, etc.). - Studio Shed will work with you to find a delivery solution that works for your location.